sammaadaniel30/practical2.sama.clemente.io/README.md

 Fixed some minor errors in the HTML of the Home Page

 Fixed some minor erros in the CSS file of the Home Page

+Finished the page of Contact Me

+Finished the CSS file for the Contact Me page

 **CONCLUSIONS**